Chilwell Munitions Factory Explosion

 As always please do feel free to ask any questions you may have on this or anything else via the Contact Us page – it really does work as per this case!

-Broxtowe have extended the end date for the consultation by two weeks to Friday 5th August.
 We understand that this is to allow for discussion at the Council’s cabinet meeting on 19th July and for any comments to be made arising from this.

 This consultation is your opportunity to show your support for the Plan.
 Submissions can be made online or via downloadable forms.
 We encourage as many of our members and friends as possible to respond in support of the Neighbourhood Plan, as it provides the framework, policies, aspirations and guidelines that will shape the future of Toton and Chilwell.

 Two years after the Neighbourhood Plan was submitted, Broxtowe Borough Council has commenced the statutory Regulation 16 Consultation for the Neighbourhood Plan which runs from 8th June until 22nd July 2022.
-Full details and how to respond can be found on our Plan Page.
+Full details and how to respond can be found on our Plan Page

 This consultation is your opportunity to show your support for the Plan.
 Submissions can be made online or via downloadable forms.
 We encourage as many of our members and friends as possible to respond in support of the Neighbourhood Plan, as it provides the framework, policies, aspirations and guidelines that will shape the future of Toton and Chilwell.